laixintao/iredis/iredis/data/commands/expire.md

 TTL mykey
 SET mykey "Hello World"
 TTL mykey
+EXPIRE mykey 10 XX
+TTL mykey
+EXPIRE mykey 10 NX
+TTL mykey
 ```

 ## Pattern: Navigation session

 Imagine you have a web service and you are interested in the latest N pages
 _recently_ visited by your users, such that each adjacent page view was not
 performed more than 60 seconds after the previous.
-Conceptually you may consider
-this set of page views as a _Navigation session_ of your user, that may contain
+Conceptually you may consider this set of page views as a _Navigation session_
-interesting information about what kind of products he or she is looking for
+of your user, that may contain interesting information about what kind of
-currently, so that you can recommend related products.
+products he or she is looking for currently, so that you can recommend related
+products.

 You can easily model this pattern in Redis using the following strategy: every
 time the user does a page view you call the following commands: